 Your personal data will be erased if you withdraw your consent (GDPR Article 17) via or +49 30 1817 4838.
 We keep your personal data only as long as needed for the specified purpose.
 If we process your data for a number of purposes, they will be automatically deleted or stored in a way that cannot be used to identify an individual once the last specified purpose has been fulfilled.

-If you want to obtain information about our storage of your personal data (GDPR Article 15) or wish to correct your data (GDPR Article 16), please contact us via the communication channels listed below.
+If you want to obtain information about our storage of your personal data (GDPR Article 15) or wish to correct your data (GDPR Article 16), please contact us via the communication channel listed in Chapter 6.

 We deploy various security measures in line with the current state of the art to protect and maintain the security, integrity, and availability of your data.
 These measures include: